CANTUS-Project/api/source/resource_types.rst

     :>json string name: Human-readable name for the genre.
     :>json string description: Brief explanation of the genre.
     :>json string mass_or_office: A case-insensitive string, either ``"mass"`` or ``"office"``.
+    :>json string drupal_path: Optional URL to this resource on the Cantus Drupal instance.

 .. _`complex resource types`:

 Complex Resource Types
 ----------------------

-The following resource types (CantusID, Chant, Indexer, Source) hold many fields of information, some of which correspond to a "taxonomy" field given in the previous section.
+The following resource types (CantusID, Chant, Indexer, Source) hold many data fields, some of which cross-reference a simple resource described in the previous section, or another complex resource.

-For the matrices in this section, "Field Name in MySQL" indicates the name of the field in the Cantus Drupal MySQL database; "Field Name in Drupal" indicates the name of the field as displayed in the Cantus Drupal user interface; "Field Name in JSON" is the member name of this data as delivered in the Cantus API; ``"resources"`` indicates whether a hyperlink to more information about that field's value *may* be included with a JSON response.
-Refer to the `Request and Response Bodies <response bodies>`_ section for more information on how to make this bit work right.

 .. _`cantusid resource type`: